Tutt-Library/music-library-catalog/README.md

-# Sealy Music Library Catalog at Colorado College
+# Seay Music Library Catalog at Colorado College

 This repository contains the source code for the Music Library Catalog Enrichment Project with the following project goals: